Thenlie/Streamability/docs/usage.md

 Use the steps below to clone the repository and get the project running on your local machine.

-1. Navigate to the develop branch of the repository and click the green "Code" button.
+1. Navigate to the develop branch of the repository on GitHub and click the green "Code" button.
 Then copy the repository URL with the method of your choosing.
 We suggest SSH which can be setup by following [these docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 2. Go to your terminal program of choice and navigate the the folder you want the project to live in.
 Then run the command below to clone the repository: